artur-gajewski/diagr/README.md

 ### Creating Diagrams

 1. **Add Elements**
-   - Use the left toolbar to add UML elements (Server, Database, Service, Object, Note, Text)
+   - Use the left toolbar to add elements (Server, Database, Service, Object, Note, Text)
    - Elements are created at a default position and can be dragged

 2. **Edit Element Properties**